Paranthropus boisei: Discovery

 Palaeoanthropologists Mary and Louis Leakey had conducted excavations in Tanzania since the 1930s, though work was postponed with the start of World War II.
 They returned in 1951, finding mostly ancient tools and fossils of extinct mammals for the next few years.
 In 1955, they unearthed a hominin baby canine and large molar tooth in Olduvai Gorge, catalogue ID Olduvai Hominin (OH) 3.

 On the morning of July 17, 1959, Louis felt ill and stayed at camp while Mary went out to Bed I's Frida Leakey Gully.
-Sometime around 11:00 AM, she noticed what appeared to be a portion of a skull poking out of the ground, OH 5.
+Sometime around 11:00 a.m., she noticed what appeared to be a portion of a skull poking out of the ground, OH 5.
 The dig team created a pile of stones around the exposed portion to protect it from further weathering.
 Active excavation began the following day; they had chosen to wait for photographer Des Bartlett to document the entire process.
 The partial cranium was fully unearthed August 6, though it had to be reconstructed from its fragments which were scattered in the scree.
 Louis published a short summary of the find and context the following week.

 Louis determined OH 5 to be a subadult or adolescent based on dental development, and he and Mary nicknamed it "Dear Boy".
 After they reconstructed the skull and jaws, newspapers began referring to it as "Nutcracker Man" due to the large back teeth and jaws which gave it a resemblance to vintage nutcrackers.
 South African palaeoanthropologist Phillip Tobias, a colleague of the Leakeys, has also received attribution for this nickname.
 The cranium was taken to Kenya after its discovery and was there until January 1965 when it was placed on display in the Hall of Man at the National Museum of Tanzania in Dar es Salaam.